compascafe/compascafe/README.md

 *SQL

-- 🔭 I’m currently working on ...Compas.AI  && Compas.Studio
+- 🔭 I’m currently working at ...Compas.AI  && Compas.Studio

-- 👯 I’m looking to collaborate on ...open source projects with BTC and VR

 - 💬 Ask me about ...
-Im looking to relocate  to Canada .
+Im looking to relocate  to Canada , Ontario could be great.

 Have a nice day!!!